namin/llm-verified-with-monte-carlo-tree-search/README.md

 - [ ] Design a steerable interaction to give human or tool feedback to the LLM.
 - [x] Design a reinforcement learning scheme, whereas the LLM learns from trial.
   - [ ] Evaluate whether the model after PPO suffers degradation for some tasks, even unrelated.
+  - [ ] Force the PPO solution to converge to an optimal known one, using it entirely for training rather than discovery.

 ## Credits